lcnogueira/valid-chess-knight-moves/README.md

-# :chess_pawn: Valid Chess Knight Moves
+# :horse_racing: Valid Chess Knight Moves

 This project has been created to complete a challenge from [AE Studio](https://ae.studio/).